danielrcollins1/OED-Expanded/rewards.md

 |Jewelry		|1 in 6		|1				|3d6 x 50 x level|
 |Magic		|2 in 6		|1				|**|

-*Boost: For each treasure type present, there is a 2 in 6 chance for an increased yeild as showb below.
+\***Boost**: For each treasure type present, there is a 2 in 6 chance for an increased yeild as shown below.

 |Type		|Boost Die shows a 1	|Boost Die shows a 2|
 |:---   |:---                 |:---               |